thegooddocsproject/request-for-comment/template-contributing-guide.md

     </td>
   </tr>
   <tr>
-    <td>4 - Workshop the drafts with the community</td>
+    <td>4 - Get feedback on drafts from the community</td>
     <td><ul>
-          <li>Revise and refine the drafts of your deliverables with help from at least three community reviewers.</li>
+          <li>Revise and refine the drafts of your deliverables based on feedback from at least three community reviewers.
+Community reviewers are anyone who is a member of the Good Docs Project, including members of template writing working groups.</li>
           <li>Optional: Revise and refine your draft with individuals beyond our community (such as Write the Docs or subject matter experts).</li>
-          <li>Work with your template mentor and the templates coordinator to determine when your draft is ready for the next phase.</li>
+          <li>After making revisions, work with your template mentor and the templates coordinator to determine when your draft is ready for the next phase.</li>
         </ul>
     </td>
     <td><ul>